 Trust is one of the most critical assets in the workplace, and employees need to feel like they're trusted while also trusting others.
-If there's a lack of trust, it can lead to poor communication, especially among business leaders and the senior brass involved in ensuring a company's day-to-day affairs.
+A lack of trust can lead to poor communication, especially among business leaders and the senior brass involved in ensuring a company's day-to-day affairs.

 4. Change management

 Good communication skills are also essential to ensure change management efforts happen properly within organizations.
-It helps employees understand the change better and align with it to implement the said change effectively.
+It helps employees understand the change better and align with it to implement it effectively.

 5. Company culture